Dan-Patterson/numpy_geometry/arcpro_npg/README.md

 You get what you pay for, but the widest use is probably the simplest.

 ----
+## 2025-03-op update ##
+The big split is done.
+I am now working with NumPy > 2.0.

+So Arcgis Pro and arcpy specific functionality will no longer be supported until such time as the required NumPy and related stack packages are met.
+Get your data into array format and you can use geojson as an interchange format if you need to map within Pro.

 ## 2024-07-29 update ##
 Additions and modifications.